 The need for maternity care grew with the city.
 In 1908 the Retreat was expanded: the third story was raised, a pediment added to the portico, the cupola was restored, and the interior was extensively remodeled to include electricity and an elevator.
 The architect was Edgar Viguers Seeler.
 As you can see in these images from the Free Library below, the expansion was hardly noticeable as the raised roof and extra floor blended in with the original configuration.

 Pre-1909 on the left.
 Post-1909 on the right.
 The fourth floor has been added and a pediment placed atop the tetrastyle portico.

 Although a nice remodel job is a joy to behold, even better is preservation of an existing structure.
 If you look at the images below looking towards the north side of Hamilton street between 20th and 21st, pre-1909 on the left and the current street view on the right, you can see the mortared wall running the length of the block.
 In the blow-up, you can see that it is the same wall.
 The stones match up stone for stone.
 Most likely there were stone separations and remortaring done, but this is a nice remnant of a 180 year old structure.
 The entrance to the Preston Retreat has been filled in with poorly matching stone to the right of the white block (gray in the pre-1909 image).

 Below are two photos from over 100 years ago that connect the Preston retreat to two other area businesses, the Baldwin Locomotive Works and the William Sellers Company.

-A replica of Old Ironsides, Baldwin's first locomotive, rolls east on Hamilton Street in 1917.
+A non-working replica of Old Ironsides, Baldwin's first locomotive, rolls east on Hamilton Street in 1925.
 The Preston Retreat is in the background.

 This turntable was at the current site of Philadelphia Sports Club at 20th and Pennsylvania Avenue.